About A.S. King

 CAN I GET YOUR BOOK IN MY LANGUAGE / COUNTRY?

-English versions of my books are available for sale worldwide.
-But translations are hit or miss.
+English versions of Amy's books are available for sale worldwide.
+See also, these translations.

 THE DUST OF 100 DOGS (Flux, Feb 2009) (Translation: Italian)

-PLEASE IGNORE VERA DIETZ (Knopf, Fall 2010) (Translation: German, Spanish language Mex/LA, Turkish, Korean, Portuguese/Brazil) 2018 Aus/NZ release
+PLEASE IGNORE VERA DIETZ (Knopf, Fall 2010) (Translation: German, Spanish language Mex/LA, Turkish, Korean, Portuguese/Brazil, Slovakian) 2018 Aus/NZ release

-EVERYBODY SEES THE ANTS (Little, Brown, Fall 2011) (Translation: German educational in English, Portuguese, Brazil/world)
+EVERYBODY SEES THE ANTS (Little, Brown, Fall 2011) (Translation: German educational in English, Portuguese, Brazil/world, Chinese)